cthierst/WAAR_Project_Datasheet/README.md

-# Datasheet for WAAR Project
+# Datasheet for WAAR Project Dataset

 This repository contains information for and the datasheet for the Women\'s Activities in Armed Rebellion (WAAR) Project.